Integrating Clinical Care with Community Health through New Hampshire’s Million Hearts Learning Collaborative: A Population Health Case Report

 Another barrier to implementation was developing NQF 0018 reporting functionality.
 MCHC, LHC-N, and Goodwin Community Health are federally qualified health centers, and thus are required to report on hypertension to the Health Resources and Services Administration using the Uniformed Data Set measure.
 Although this measure is similar to NQF 0018, it is not exact.
 Prior to implementing any piece of CMC/DHK’s model, the clinical sites needed to develop reporting for a different hypertension measure.
 While such a task on its own is not a challenge, it does have larger implications.
 There is an opportunity for two federal agencies to align reporting measures to minimize the reporting burden of clinical sites.

 For many years, public health services have been provided in “silos,” based on traditional funding streams, while medical care has rarely extended beyond health care walls to the broader community.
 With the health care arena in rapid transition, it will be imperative to embrace a shift in traditional thinking to one that partners primary and preventive care with public health to support a system of community care coordination.
 Evidence-based public health interventions and sound referral systems will be components of the new terrain, leading to evidence-based, sustainable models of care.
 As the nation moves toward new ways of improving health, the integration of public health and primary care efforts present unique opportunities, like the New Hampshire Million Hearts Learning Collaborative.

 - New Hampshire Institute for Health Policy and Practice.
 2011.
-Behavioral Risk Factor Surveillance System (BRFSS) report module. http://www.cdc.gov/chronicdisease/resources/publications/aag/brfss.htm (accessed
+Behavioral Risk Factor Surveillance System (BRFSS) report module.
+Available at: http://www.cdc.gov/chronicdisease/resources/publications/aag/brfss.htm (accessed

 March 9, 2016).